charles-havener/partcile-metrics/README.md

 # Running the Script

 Creating the venv and install packages only required on initial setup/run.
-**virtual environment will still need to activated each time before running*
+**virtual environment will still need to be activated each time before running*

 Create a virtual environment and activate it (optional):
 ```sh